 By Casey McBride

-It would be difficult to separate Bakersfield from its strong historical ties to Country Music.
-Located in Kern County at the Southern tip of the San Joaquin Valley, oil and agriculture have always been the area’s biggest industries.
-Much of the population is made up of the descendants of those American refugees from the Dust Bowl of Oklahoma and the dry plains of Texas who settled here during and after the Great Depression or who came to the area to work in the burgeoning oilfields.
+Bakersfield has strong historical ties to Country music.
+Located at the Southern tip of the San Joaquin Valley, oil and agriculture is the city’s biggest industries.
+Much of the population is made up of American refugees from the Dust Bowl of Oklahoma and the dry plains of Texas who settled here during and after the Great Depression.
 The cavernous dance hall, the Rainbow Gardens, was located just south of Bakersfield and was a regular stopping point for touring Country and Western groups like Bob Wills and the Texas Playboys.
-And it was in the small Bakersfield honky tonks scattered along Edison Highway, slicing east and west through the town, that homegrown future stars like Merle Haggard and Buck Owens honed their craft.
+It was in small Bakersfield honky-tonks that homegrown future stars like Merle Haggard and Buck Owens honed their craft.

 Buck Owens purchased KUZZ from its owners in 1966 at the 800 AM position and a year later purchased the 107.9 frequency, bringing it to Bakersfield from San Clemente.
-Owens immediately put the FM station on the air as alternative rock station KBBY-FM, programming mainly ‘underground’ rock and roll, while Owens continued to play Country and Western music on KUZZ.
-Station newsletters from the late 60s show that KUZZ broadcast regularly scheduled Farm Reports and an hourly Gospel Moment with everything closing down at sunset!
+Owens immediately put the FM station on the air as alternative rock station KBBY-FM, programming mainly ‘underground’ rock and roll while Owens continued to play Country and Western music on KUZZ.
+Station newsletters from the late 60s show that KUZZ broadcast regularly scheduled Farm Reports and an hourly Gospel Moment with everything closing down at sunset.

+Following the 1969 demise of Owens’ KBBY-FM, Buck quickly switched the call letters to KZIN-FM, showing its ties to KUZZ-AM and changing the programming to Country and Western.
+KZIN was a 24-hour signal, which differed from its sister station only slightly by playing more album product and often giving newer artists’ stronger airplay than KUZZ.
 The idea of a 24-hour Country AM station was still uppermost in Owens’ mind and, in 1977, plans were finalized to purchase the 970 AM position then occupied by rival Country station KBIS.
 At the same time, KUZZ’s 800 AM daytime frequency was sold to the Four Square Gospel Church headquartered in Los Angeles.
-Their plans were to broadcast a Christian format out of Bakersfield.
+Their plans were to broadcast a Christian music format out of Bakersfield.

 Simply stated, the two stations would merely exchange positions on the dial.
 Not so simply, it was an unprecedented move in broadcasting.
 The FCC could cite many cases whereby one station had purchased another’s dial position, but none that had ever exchanged frequencies.

-Listeners weren’t purchasing AM stereo units and, with competitors poised to bring the Country format to the FM band, Owens answered the challenge in 1988 by replacing KKXX with KUZZ.
+The Bakersfield radio market truly belonged to Buck: two top stations, two extremely popular and winning formats but another major change was on the horizon.
+AM stereo wasn’t working.
+The public wasn’t purchasing AM stereo units and, with competitors threatening to bring the Country format to the FM band, Owens answered the challenge in 1988 by replacing KKXX with KUZZ.
 By simulcasting, Owens got the clean FM sound the Country audience demanded and the enormous coverage afforded by the AM dial position.